 Some job positions are consistently listed among the most in-demand jobs in Canada, thus building a career path in those professions is typically less difficult for individuals, especially with the help of staffing agencies.

 This year, there has been an increase in demand for most roles.

-There are roles for skilled labour like a general labourer, truck driver, and welders.
-Likewise, there are roles for people in the administrative and professional field like human resource manager, project manager, account manager, administrative assistants, and receptionists.
+There are roles for skilled laborers like general laborers, truck drivers, and welders.
+Likewise, there are roles for people in the administrative and professional fields like human resource manager, project manager, account manager, administrative assistant, and receptionist.